Categories

 Open Intake Animal Shelters Under Contract

 A shelter like ACCT Philly is contractually obligated by the government to provide a public service, and take every animal surrendered.
-Reason animals are surrendered include:
+Common reasons animals get surrendered include:

-Once an animal is surrendered, they are vetted by the medical staff, spayed/neutered, microchipped, vaccinated, dewormed and placed in a kennel for adoption.
-If they need additional medical or behavioral help, they become candidates for foster care or other animal rescues.
+Surrendered animals are vetted, spayed/neutered, microchipped, vaccinated, dewormed and placed in a kennel for adoption.
+When they need additional medical or behavioral help, they become candidates for foster care or other animal rescues.
 (BTW, this is an extreme simplification of their process, but works for our purposes here.)

 Why “Kill” Terminology Hurts Us

-Most open intake shelters are also referred to as “kill shelters” by the public.
+The public calls most open intake shelters “kill shelters.”
 This is because a “no-kill” label comes with a very specific save rate of at least 90%.
 So if a place uses “no-kill” to market their save rate, a place that doesn’t meet that rate becomes the opposite, based on the English language.

 Enter the terminology of “kill shelter,” which plants negative visions in our heads.
 In mine, cue the maniacal laughs and people running around with syringes, excited to euthanize a box of kittens that just arrived.